Delirium Tremens (DTs) Medication

 Magnesium sulfate

 Magnesium sulfate is used to treat and prevent seizures.
 It decreases the amount of acetylcholine liberated at the endplate by the motor nerve impulse.
 The drug blocks neuromuscular transmission associated with seizure activity.
-Magnesium also exercises CNS depressant effects by blocking the NMDA receptor.
+Magnesium also exercises central nervous system depressant effects by blocking the NMDA receptor.
 Monitor patients carefully; large doses of magnesium sulfate may cause respiratory depression, hyporeflexia, and bradycardia.
 Infusion should be discontinued if reflexes are absent or if magnesium levels exceed 6-8 mEq/L. Calcium chloride, 10 mL IV of a 10% solution, can be given as an antidote for clinically significant hypermagnesemia.